Minority Shareholder Rights to Financial Statements

 The Minnesota Business Corporation Act allows shareholders access to records based on whether the corporation is privately or publicly held.
 For a publicly held corporation, the shareholder must send a written and notarized demand to the corporation's registered office stating the purpose for the request.

 If you need help with minority shareholder rights to financial statements, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.